dedis/popcoins/report/Ideas.md

   - (OK)Difficult to access the functionalities of the Cothority framework
   - (OK)Want to make it more user friendly
   - (OK)Create a cross-platform app to ease the access to functionalities of the Cothority framework
-  - Create an app/library that will be easily extensible for further functionalities of the Cothority
+  - (OK)Create an app/library that will be easily extensible for further functionalities of the Cothority
-  - Make a PoC for CISC and PoP, make the technology available to everyone
+  - (OK)Make a PoC for CISC and PoP, make the technology available to everyone
-  - Solution: Nativescript (explain why)
+  - (MAYBE BIT MORE???)Solution: Nativescript (explain why)

 # Corresponding background

-  - Define/Explain/Introduce Cothority
+  - (OK)Define/Explain/Introduce Cothority
-  - Define/Explain/Introduce CISC
+  - (TODO)Define/Explain/Introduce CISC
-  - Define/Explain/Introduce PoP (define important terms: org, att, config, final, pop token...)
+  - (MAYBE BIT MORE???)Define/Explain/Introduce PoP (define important terms: key pair, link, pop party, org, att, config, register, final, pop token...)
-  - A bit of Elliptic Curve Cryptography? (addition instead of multiplication)
+  - (OK)A bit of Elliptic Curve Cryptography? (addition instead of multiplication)
-  - A bit of Schnorr Signature Generation and Verification?
+  - (OK)A bit of Schnorr Signature Generation and Verification?
 (Including hashes)
-  - A bit of Protobuf?
+  - (OK)A bit of Protobuf?
-  - A bit of Websocket?
+  - (OK)A bit of Websocket?

 # Step-by-step description of your design/implementation/evaluation/analysis

+  - (OK)Global structure of the app
   - Explain library structure: protobuf, Net, Crypto, Convert....
-  - Explain object structure: User, CISC/PoP{Org, Att}...
+  - (OK)Explain object structure: User, CISC/PoP{Org, Att}...

 # CISC: